ashuang2013/Bioinformatics-Final/SetUpScenario.md

-This is a placeholder for now
+This is a placeholder for now.
+WOW this is so cool!
+Please ignore this :)